 The history of Cyber security initially started as a research project, when a guy Bob Thomas designed a “Creeper” to move between the terminals of ARPANET, and a guy Ray Tomlinson replicated a similar program named “Reaper” (similar to antivirus software) to delete Creeper.

-This tutorial is designed with a similar perspective facilitating a large number of people, business groups and IT organizations to help and create awareness about hacking and benefits of cybersecurity for the organizations to prevent any loss in business.
+This cyber security tutorial is designed with a similar perspective facilitating a large number of people, business groups and IT organizations to help and create awareness about hacking and benefits of cybersecurity for the organizations to prevent any loss in business.

 Intellipaat’s Ethical hacking tutorial is a complete learning package that lists its top features and helps you know better about ethical hacking and cybersecurity to prevent hacking and improve an organization’s security performance.
 This tutorial will help you to learn about various techniques and tools used for ethically penetrating the organization and protecting the infrastructure.

 Preparing for job interviews?
 Have a look at our blog on Cyber Security interview questions and crack your job interview!

 You have read in detail about Cyber Security and its fields like Ethical Hacking.
 Now, let’s take a look at some of the applications of Cyber Security used in our daily lives.

 Today, data has become a significant part of our everyday lives, and its safety is the number one priority for all industries.
 A minor compromise in the security of an organization can have a huge impact on its brand value in the current market.
 This is because a lot of data stored in organizations include personal details of the clients and employees, financial details of the organization, etc., and if this data reaches the wrong hands, then it could lead to numerous business and privacy issues.

 To prevent this, companies spend a large amount of money in building and learning about Cyber Security.
 They take measures to protect sensitive information and create better security for their future.